 If some events in a cluster are notable in having readings (say, from temporary stations) at very close range (within several focal depths) it is very worthwhile to form a subcluster for relocation in which depth can be left as a free parameter.
 In addition to providing very useful information on the likely depth range of the remainder of the cluster, the subcluster can be used to refine a local crustal model which can then be used in the “local-distance” method of depth constraint.
 The thickness of the crust of the crustal model cannot be reliably constrained unless at least some events have reasonable depth constraint.
 The depths from the free-depth relocation can be inserted into a subsequent command file as depm constraints in a fixed depth relocation of the larger cluster. mloc includes a command subc that helps in extracting the events that are most likely to behave well in such a subcluster.

-The most powerful method of constraining focal depth utilizes readings at epicentral distances that are not much greater than the focal depth.
+After a free-depth relocation the most powerful method of constraining focal depth utilizes readings at epicentral distances that are not much greater than the focal depth.
 Distances of 2 to 3 times the focal depth are still usable.
 There must be data (at greater distances, but only crustal arrivals) that constrains the epicenter closely for this to work; the near-source stations will not in themselves be sufficient.
+The relocation is done with depths fixed to match the near-source readings.
 Adjustment of focal depth and the crustal model proceed simultaneously.
-Arrivals at very close range are sensitive to depth more than velocity but the slope of arrival times of more distant crustal arrivals will be sensitive to crustal velocity.
-When crustal arrivals (out to the Pg/Pn crossover, say, 100-150 km) are well-matched, the thickness of the crust are adjusted to correctly predict the arrival times of Pn and Sn.
+Arrivals at very close range are sensitive to depth more than velocity but the slope of arrival times of more distant crustal arrivals will be sensitive to average crustal velocity.
+When crustal arrivals (out to the Pg/Pn crossover, say, 100-150 km) are well-matched, the thickness of the crust is then adjusted to correctly predict the arrival times of Pn and Sn.

 In many cases, manual adjustment of the focal depth in this manner is a more accurate method of constraining focal depth than a free-depth relocation, because it emphasizes the fit to the closest stations that are the most sensitive indicator of depth.
 In a free-depth location all the data used contributes to the estimation of depth, but residuals at greater distances are more likely to be distorted by lateral heterogeneity (or simply a less-accurate assumed crustal velocity model) which can be mapped into a biased estimate of depth.
 This is evident when a free-depth location leaves the closest stations with significant residuals.